 - Running red lights or stop signs

-- Failing to stop or yield at crosswalks
+- Failure to stop or yield at crosswalks

 Similarly, pedestrians are expected to be cautious when crossing the street to avoid putting themselves or drivers at risk.
 It is still important to remember that pedestrians always have the right of way at crosswalks.

-Whether you were driving the car or walking, there are a few things you need to remember after being involved in a pedestrian-vehicle accident:
+Whether you were driving or walking, there are a few things you need to remember after being involved in a pedestrian-vehicle accident.

-- Get names and phone numbers of any witnesses
+- Get the names and phone numbers of any witnesses.

 - Do not make any statements to anyone, including insurance representatives and other drivers.